 The district shall utilize the Allowability/Allocability of Costs Worksheet to verify that all proposed obligations and expenditures meet the Cost Principles.
 If the Worksheet reflects that the proposed obligation and/or expenditure is not allowable and/or allocable to a federal grant award, the district shall not make the obligation/purchase with the federal grant funds.
 Other funds, such as local funds, may be used to make the obligation/expenditure, as appropriate.

 The total cost of a federal award is the sum of allowable direct and allocable indirect costs less any applicable credits.
 All refunds, rebates, discounts or other credits to grant expenditures shall be posted to the finance general ledger as soon as the credit is known.
 The district shall ensure that all known credits have been posted to the general ledger prior to the drawdown on federal grant reimbursements.
-The Business Manager shall ensure that all applicable credits have been posted to the general ledger prior to preparing and submitting a federal grant draw-down request from the granting or pass-through entity.
+The Chief Financial Officer shall ensure that all applicable credits have been posted to the general ledger prior to preparing and submitting a federal grant draw-down request from the granting or pass-through entity.

 A cost allocation plan or an indirect (F&A) cost rate, whether submitted to a Federal cognizant agency for indirect costs or maintained on file by the district, must be certified by the district using the Certificate of Cost Allocation Plan or Certificate of Indirect Costs as set forth in Appendices III through VII, and Appendix IX.
 The certificate must be signed on behalf of the district by Superintendent.